Posted on April 21, 2024

 Historical Asbestos Regulation (1989 – 1991)

-1. 1989 Asbestos Ban and Phase Out Rule (Remanded): In 1989, EPA issued a final rule banning most asbestos-containing products.
+1. 1989 Asbestos Ban and Phase Out Rule (Remanded): In 1989, the EPA issued a final rule banning most asbestos-containing products.

 2. However, this regulation was overturned by the Fifth Circuit Court of Appeals in 1991, leaving only a few asbestos-containing products banned.